What is CGPA? - CGPA Full Form, Meaning & Conversion Formulas

 GPA = (CGPA / Maximum CGPA) * Target GPA scale

-The full form of CGPA is Cumulative Grade Point Average.
-In layman's terms, it's a single number (or letter) that summarises your overall academic performance across all your subjects, semesters, or years throughout your entire academic journey of completing the degree.
-A CGPA is useful to shape out various academic and professional opportunities such as higher education programs, scholarships, and certain job roles.
+The CGPA full form is Cumulative Grade Point Average, which is a grade point that summarises a person's overall academic performance across all your subjects, semesters, and years throughout your entire academic degree.
+The CGPA is useful in attracting various academic and professional opportunities, such as getting higher education, scholarships, and jobs abroad.

 Related Blog: Calculate CGPA into Marks